Teach Remote lab lessons

 4 min

-For the multiplexer with data SW[3:0] = 1010, what sequence of Y values did you observe as S1:S0 went 00, 01, 10, 11, and why is that sequence exactly the bits of 1010 read in that order?
+For the multiplexer with data SW[3:0] = 1010, what sequence of Y values did you observe as S1:S0 went 00, 01, 10, 11, and why is that sequence exactly the selected data input each time?